opfesoft/sol-docs/misc/View-Maps.md

 # Visualize maps / vmaps

-The following steps are only valid for Ubuntu:
+The following steps have only been tested on Ubuntu:

 - Install necessary packages:<br>
   `sudo apt-get install git libsdl2-dev`